rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-24-766c70c6cb537d5a-listing-of-new-commercial-paper-of-360-one-wam-limited.md

 stocks:
 - 360ONE
 tags:
+- 360-one-wam
 - commercial-paper
-- debt-listing
+- debt-securities
 - private-placement
-- 360-one-wam
-- debt-segment
 title: Listing of New Commercial Paper of 360 ONE WAM LIMITED
 ---